-The reason the cults are not Christian is because they deny the essential doctrines of Christianity.
-Mormonism, for example, denies that there is only one God in all existence and it denies that salvation is by grace through faith.
-The Jehovah's Witness organization denies the Trinity, the deity of Christ, salvation by grace, and Jesus' physical resurrection.
-Therefore, they are not Christian, either.
+The reason the cults are not Christian is that they deny the essential doctrines of Christianity.
+Mormonism, for example, denies that there is only one God in all existence; and it denies that salvation is by grace through faith.
+The Jehovah's Witness' organization denies the Trinity, the deity of Christ, salvation by grace, and Jesus' physical resurrection.
+Therefore, they are not Christian either.

 So, if we know what the essentials are, we can then look at a church or denomination (or even a person) and ascertain if that church is Christian or not by whether or not it denies the essential doctrines that make Christianity Christian.